 Back To School Tip 9

 Now this tip is to help you with your mental health.
-And that is to mediate at least 5 minutes a day.
-I have found that when I wake up before the kids and do a 5 minute mediation, I am far more patient and calm throughout the day.
-But I have found that doing a mediation to sleep also helps.
+And that is to meditate at least 5 minutes a day.
+I have found that when I wake up before the kids and do a 5-minute meditation, I am far more patient and calm throughout the day.
+But I have found that doing a meditation to sleep also helps.

 I have more posts on how to create a homework station below: